 - Either as part of the same healthcare approach (use of a different technique, confirmation of the results): in which case you will not be asked to sign a new consent form. - Or for research purposes.
 This research may directly concern the disease for which you have sought medical advice, or another genetic disease, or another research subject.
-The researcher is then obliged to inform you of his or her research and check that you do not oppose the use of your samples in it.
+In this case, the researcher is obliged to inform you of his or her research and check that you do not oppose the use of your samples in it.